Boonstra/Slideshow/readme.txt

 == Changelog ==

 = 2.2.20 =
 *	Compatible with WordPress 3.7.
 *	Improved functional stylesheet.
+*	Post published/updated message doesn't show a link to a non-existant page anymore.
 *	Fixed: When the slideshow would not have any height, slides would not hide outside of the slideshow.
+*	Added Serbo-Croatian translation by Webhosting Hub.
 *	Updated Persian translation by W3Design.

 = 2.2.19 =